 - Place tenderloin on foil in the baking pan.
 Sprinkle with thyme on all sides.
 Place pats of butter on top of tenderloin.
-Wrap in foil.
+Wrap in another layer of foil.

 - Bake until an internal thermometer reads 150° at the thickest part of the meat.
 25-35 minutes.